ddc-java-13/tile-galore/docs/index.md

 ## Stretch goals/possible enhancements

 * Being able to choose a greater difficulty and having more complex patterns as a result
-* Being able to connect to the internet and compare scores with others
 * Having images of known places around your location be on the image of some tiles depending on GPS location